nidhivijayan/ANG-transcriptome/README.md

   ILLUMINACLIP:TruSeq3-PE:2:30:10:2:keepBothReads LEADING:3 TRAILING:3 MINLEN:45
 ```

-To check the quality of the reads before and after trimming, fastqc was run on the fastq files
+###3.To check the quality of the reads before and after trimming, fastqc was run on the fastq files
 ```ruby
 module load fastqc/0.11.5
 mkdir /fastqc/before_trim/